black-sliver/evermizer/MW-ROADMAP.md

 Uses [Archipelago](https://github.com/ArchipelagoMW/Archipelago) ("AP") for multi-game multiworld generation and synchronization\
 See [black-sliver / Archipelago / soe](https://github.com/black-sliver/archipelago/tree/soe) for seed generation\
-See [black-sliver / pyevermizer](https://github.com/black-sliver/pyevermizer) for the interface to Archipelago
+See [black-sliver / pyevermizer](https://github.com/black-sliver/pyevermizer) for the interface to Archipelago\
+See [black-sliver / apbpatch](https://github.com/black-sliver/apbpatch) for ROM patching\
+See [black-sliver / ap-soeclient](https://github.com/black-sliver/ap-soeclient) for AP client

 ## Required features for AP

 * Mix spells and items (levitate and revealer are progression items)

-* ~~Temp. var in "loot item" to decide if an animation should be played (own item),\
-  or a simple unframed text should be displayed (received item)~~

 * Routine (on NMI?) to (schedule script to) award items through memory writes

 * Client that sends out and receives items from the AP server